nadjahae/Magnitude-Homology/README.md

 # Magnitude Homology

-This code was produced as part of our Master's Thesis about magnitude homology.
+This code was produced as part of our Master's Thesis about magnitude homology, which can be found [here](https://people.math.ethz.ch/~skalisnik/theses/Haeusermann_Msc.pdf).
 The main part of the thesis is based on the paper 'Categorifying the Magnitude of a Graph' by R. Hepworth and S. Willerton.
 It can be accessed [here](https://www.intlpress.com/site/pub/files/_fulltext/journals/hha/2017/0019/0002/HHA-2017-0019-0002-a003.pdf).
 Magnitude homology is a homology theory of graphs that categorifies the magnitude of graphs, which is a cardinality-like invariant.
 In an attempt to reproduce the tables in the aforementioned paper, the following code was developed.